arru/trekload/README.md

 Compatibility
 -------------
 Designed for and tested with the Garmin Fenix.
-Should be usable with the other Garmin GPS units that are mountable as USB mass storage devices, although only Fenix' symbols have been programmed.
+Since all it does is write common GPX files it should be usable with other GPS units that are mountable as USB mass storage devices, although only Fenix' symbol set has been programmed.
+Brands other than Garmin use different GPX symbol sets, and the symbol table would have to be modified to accommodate those.

+__No guarantee is made about the accuracy of this script for any purpose, including__ __use as part of a navigation setup.__ See license file for full disclaimer.

 License
 -------